MagnusHJensen/SimpleAFK/README.md

 - when a player is marked as afk.
 - when (if at all) a player is kicked for being afk too long.
 - Formatting options to format the afk message, kick message and afk name in tab list.
+- Includes a bypass list that can be configured via commands.

 It skips players that are AFK when checking for the percentage of players sleeping.